wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.1 =

+The attribute "elements" has always also specified "columns" when "columns" is not, however, "elements" could not contain formatting information, until now.
+Attribute "elements" can now contain formatting information that is used whenever "columns" is not specified.
+If both are specified, "columns" takes precedence.
+If "elements" is not specified but "columns" is specified and a "form" is specified, then "columns" will also specify "elements."

+Corrected problem with image references when WordPress is installed in a subdirectory.

+Add site url override when images are referenced.
+Site URL is replaced is replaced with URL preceding field names in images attribute, separated with '^' character.

 = 2.0.1 =

-Fixed bugs including bug preventing ABASE from installing on Windows servers (and possibly other servers).
+Fixed bugs including bug preventing ABASE from installing on Windows servers and possibly other servers.

 = 2.0 =